Tech-at-DU/d3-tutorial/15-Hierarchy/readme.md

 Note this is imperfect especially in the USA since all of the circles are much smaller than the text.

-To make this work you will have to make changes.
+To make this work you will have to make more changes.

 - If the whole diagram is larger then there will be more space and the centers of all of the circles will move further apart.
 - The text could be smaller.
 This would provide more space.
 If the text is too small it will be hard to read.